Why not use Microsoft software to build your own digital QMS?

 What does a Microsoft Quality Management System look like?

-• Filing them in shared folders accessible to the whole business.
+• Storing files in shared folders accessible across the organisation

 Should you use OneDrive for Business?